MarcialRosales/jwt-demo/README.md

 ## Deploy to Pivotal Cloud Foundry

-We have launch locally the applications.
-Now we are going to deploy our applications, including the `token-service` to Pivotal Cloud Foundry.
-We have provided a script, `deploy.sh` that generates a symmetrical key and configures the applications to use that key and push the apps all in one go.
+So far we have been running the applications locally.
+Now we are going to deploy them, including the `token-service` to Pivotal Cloud Foundry.
+We have provided a script, `deploy.sh`, that generates a symmetrical key, configures the applications to use the key and push the apps all in one go.

-To facilitate testing, we have provided a script, `. ./generateTokens`, that generates different tokens that we can use to test the various authorization scenarios described earlier.
+To facilitate testing, we have provided a script, `generateTokens.sh`, that generates different tokens that we can use to test the  authorization scenarios described earlier.
 Once you execute the script, you can use them like this:

 ```
+. ./generateTokens.sh
 gateway=`cf app gateway | grep urls | awk '{print $2}'`
 curl -H "Authorization: Bearer $symGatewayBob" http://$gateway
 ```